CambridgeUniversityPress/FirstCourseNetworkScience/README.md

 Index

+## Additional Teaching Resources

-Additional teaching resources (lecture slide decks and solutions to all exercises) can be found on the [textbook website for instructors](https://www.cambridge.org/us/academic/subjects/physics/statistical-physics/first-course-network-science?format=HB#resources)
+Lecture slide decks and solutions to all exercises can be found on the [textbook website for instructors](https://www.cambridge.org/us/academic/subjects/physics/statistical-physics/first-course-network-science?format=HB#resources)